yvid27/DSP_Bucaramanga/README.md

 # DSP_Bucaramanga
-This is a summary of the Bucaramanga Workshop.
+This repository contains a structured summary of the Acoustic workshop 2025, divided into two parts.
+Additionally, it includes all original source materials in the `sources` folder.

 The following topics are covered in the sources folder.

 <table>